-One of the key issues in determining the reasonableness of infectious disease refusals is how the disease is transmitted.
-For example, during the SARS outbreak, there were a number of refusal cases brought by workers who feared contracting the disease by working near individuals who'd recently arrived from Asian countries where SARS had reached pandemic levels.
+One of the key issues in determining the reasonableness of infectious illness refusals is how the illness is transmitted.
+Thus, for example, during the SARS outbreak, there were a number of refusal cases brought by workers who feared contracting the disease by working near individuals who'd recently arrived from Asian countries where SARS had reached pandemic levels.
 Employers in 3 cases were able to shoot down the refusals in arbitration by relying on reports from the World Health Organization (WHO) and other medical evidence showing that SARS isn't spread by being in proximity to an infected individual.